 Corporate executives operate in a volatile, uncertain, complex, and ambiguous environment (V.U.C.A).
-Their everyday workplace can seem like an emotional rollercoaster of ecstatic highs and crushing lows.
+Their everyday experiences at their workplaces can take them on an emotional rollercoaster of ecstatic highs and crushing lows.
 Such mental turbulence can leave them vulnerable to issues like crippling anxiety and depression that can have serious physical effects if ignored.

 Mental health problems can have adverse side effects that can affect your ability to function at work.
-Whether it’s a bipolar disorder (BPD) that can manifest in manic (high to low) behaviour, depressive episodes that can make you lose interest in your work, to Anxiety that can lead to panic attacks that hamper your decision-making skills.
-It is important to seek continued therapy and medication (if prescribed) to continue to effectively function at work.
+Whether it’s a bipolar disorder (BPD) that can manifest in manic (high to low) behaviour, depressive episodes that can make you lose interest in your work to anxiety or panic attacks that hamper your decision-making skills.

-The life with mental illness does not always herald the end of a productive corporate life.
+Life with mental illness does not always herald the end of a productive corporate career.
 People who are diagnosed with issues like BPD, depression or anxiety can continue to lead productive corporate careers with the right measures.

 Finally, it's important to invest in making authentic connections with your colleagues at work and understand that you are not defined by your illness.

 Make it a point to have a life beyond your work.
 Find a hobby or activity that you enjoy whether it's meeting your friends for a movie, volunteering at an NGO over the weekend or learning to play a musical instrument.